SSWConsulting/SSW.Rules.Content/rules/do-you-use-relevant-words-on-your-links/rule.md

 :::

 ::: bad
-Figure: Bad Example #4 - <br>      Link title does not increase your rankings (scroll and hold over link to see it)
+Figure: Bad Example #4 -
+      Link title does not increase your rankings (scroll and hold over link to see it)
 :::

 ::: greybox